Who is The Riddler? The Batman villain's comic book history explained

 Who is The Riddler?

-At the same time, there are some constants throughout the Riddler's history that define him as a character, even when his appearance or personality undergo slight shifts thanks to continuity changes.
+At the same time, there are some constants throughout the Riddler's history that define him as a character, even when his appearance or personality undergoes slight shifts thanks to continuity changes.

 Since his earliest Golden Age days, the Riddler has almost literally worn his gimmick right on his question mark-bedecked sleeve, with the fairly straightforward concept that he's a criminal mastermind who is obsessed with outsmarting Batman, the world's greatest detective, while also compulsively leaving him increasingly hard to solve riddles that offer clues to his next crime.